makerdao/community/governance/polls/Ratification Poll for Collateral Engineering Services Core Unit, CES-001 - September 13, 2021.md

 ## Review

-The community may vote in this poll to express support or opposition to Add Collateral Engineering Services Core Unit, CES-001 being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to Collateral Engineering Services Core Unit, CES-001 being accepted and implemented in the Maker Protocol.

-### Add Collateral Engineering Services Core Unit
+### Collateral Engineering Services Core Unit - Mandate

 A brief summary of this proposal has been provided by the MIP Author and is shown below: